kaytlinwu/Statistical-Modelling-with-Python-Final-Project/README.md

 Using the final dataframes, the results of each API were compared to answer questions such as: which API provides a user with more complete information and what the top 10 restuarants are.

 ### (your step 3)
-The Foursquare API was found to have more complete data was selected for the rest of this project.
+The Foursquare API was found to have more complete data and was selected for the rest of this project.
 The foursquare_data.csv and the miami_bikes.csv were combined into a single dataframe.

 With this new dataframe, EDA was performed to get rid of null/duplicate columns.
 Remove discrepant/irrelevant data and clean rows to make sure that the data was in the appropriate datatype ie._______________________________________.